AlexCharlton/mpfs-hal/README.md

 This repository contains a hardware abstraction layer for the Microchip PolarFire SoC, built on the Mirochip-provided [platform](https://github.com/polarfire-soc/platform), as well as [Embassy](https://github.com/embassy-rs/embassy) support and a TTY application which can flash images to a board that is using the [HSS](https://github.com/polarfire-soc/hss) bootloader.

 > [!NOTE]
-> This repository is an early work in progress.
+> This repository is a work in progress.
 See the crate descriptions below for details about what features are supported.
 Currently only the BeagleV-Fire board is targeted, but additional board support should be fairly straightforward.
+See https://github.com/AlexCharlton/mpfs-hal/issues/1 for a list of peripherals that do not yet have support.

 > [!TIP]
 > Using a more recent version of the HSS bootloader is highly recommended.
 DDR training on earlier versions hangs frequently.
 See the [**Gateware programming**](#gateware-programming) section for details about upgrading.